 Rotas and helping out

 There are almost unlimited ways in which you can help out and make this “our” parish.
-Any talent, or willingness that you can offer can be used – the existing volunteers will be delighted to welcome you so that more can be done and or they could take a break – the more there are , the greater the parish involvement.
+If you feel you can do a little bit or a lend a larger hand, the existing volunteers will be delighted to welcome you so that the load can be spread.

-In addition to the roles described on the following pages parishioners help in the following ways …
+In addition to the roles, which are accessed by clicking on those tabs to the right, all parishioners can help in the following ways …

 – Flower Arranging for the altar and other parts of the church